Estimated Read Time: 3 minutes

 When it comes to your resume, always consider whether the information you’re adding is relevant or beneficial to your job application.

 A resume should address your experience and skills in an articulate, concise and professional manner, so it's about knowing what to include in a resume that is of added value.
-For this reason, it's recommended to avoid adding a photo to your resume.
+For this reason, it's recommended to avoid adding a photo on your resume.

 For any candidate asking themselves, "Should I put my photo on my resume?", there are two critical factors to consider: